samuelhegner/GameEngine_Assignment/README.md

 ![](Pictures/Example%20Terrain.jpg)

 ## The Goal
 The Goal of the project is to create a procedurally generated world that can be easily edited and changed from the unity editor.
 I plan on being able to control how mountainous the level is, whether its an island or not, the colours of the different Biomes ect.
-The procedural terrain will be created using Perlin noise at different derrivatives to achive a natural looking landscape.
+The procedural terrain will be created using Perlin noise at different derivatives to achieve a natural looking landscape.
 ![](Pictures/Procedural%20Island.jpg)

 ## The Difficulty
-In terms of what is going to cause problem in this project, i can foresee a few challenges.
+In terms of what is going to cause problem in this project, I can foresee a few challenges.
 The first difficulty will be getting a grasp of being able to shape the custom mesh with the derrivatives/octives of Perlin noise.
 This however is very well documented and described through many websites and tutorials which will aid when I inevitably get stuck.
 The second difficulty will be figuring out how to shade the scene to represent a realistic looking landscape.
 I've never touched writing custom shaders, so hopefully this wont block progress.
 Finally, I also think that adding custom Unity Editor slider, windows ect. will provide a challenge.
 Again this will be the first time i have attempted to implement that in any of my projects.

 ![](Pictures/Terrain%20Example.jpg)